fawad-sh/discount_codes_api/README.md

 ## Setup Instruction

-Note: for Windows use python instead of python3 and pip or pip3 whichever works
+Note: these instructions are for Mac OS

 - Create a parent working folder
 - Goto that folder and clone the repository.
 It will create a folder discount_api_codes